 WHAT DOES YOUR ANDROID APP'S FUTURE LOOK LIKE?

 Material You is a thorough design overhaul for Android.
 But it doesn't ride on the backs of loud upgrades that scream change.
 Instead, it's stitched together with a host of subtler and more minor tweaks.
-Taken together, these have the potential to transform app design and their in-app experiences.
+App development companies will have a field day with these, considering how this puts Android in direct contention with many of iOS's latest features.
+When taken together, these have the potential to transform app design and their in-app experiences.
 Here's a clearer picture:

 When taken together, this could spell a reinvention of how your app approaches UX design on Android.
 As experts in developing for Android, Mutual Mobile has launched apps on the OS for firms like The Economist, Under Armour, AccuWeather and Builders FirstSource, a Fortune 500 company.
 Our developers can help you explore Android 12’s underlying potential and upgrade your app in a way that capitalizes on Material You.